 Mr. Livingston is a former general counsel of the U.S. Equal Employment Opportunity Commission (EEOC), where he was responsible for the federal government’s enforcement of Title VII of the Civil Rights Act of 1964, the Equal Pay Act, the Age Discrimination in Employment Act and the Americans with Disabilities Act.

-Mr. Livingston is a member of the American Bar Association (ABA), and serves as the planning co-chair of the ABA’s EEO Committee.
+Mr. Livingston is a member of the American Bar Association (ABA), and serves as the co-chair of the EEO Committee of the ABA’s Labor & Employment Section.
 He was chairman of the Labor and Employment Law Section of the Georgia Bar in 1986, and served on the Section’s executive board from 1983 to 1987.

 Mr. Livingston previously served as co-chair of the firm’s labor and employment practice.